 Inventory control methods are the ways you use your business’s strengths and relationships, your expertise, formulas and forecasts to determine how much supply you keep, sell, store and order.
 Effective inventory control balances controlling costs and meeting customer demands.

 A company’s days of inventory outstanding (DIO) measures how many days a company holds stock before selling it.
-The DIO is an efficiency measure because inventory ties up funds.
+The DIO is an efficiency measure because product stock ties up funds.
 The lower the DIO the better, especially for a small business.
-DIO scores have increased in the past five years by 8.3%, meaning that companies have poorer inventory control practices.
-Additionally, there is a need to increase warehouse space, which means…
+DIO scores have increased in the past five years by 8.3%(opens in a new tab), meaning that companies have poorer inventory control practices.
+Additionally, there is a need to increase warehouse space, which means additional costs for businesses.
+This trend underscores the importance of optimising inventory control to reduce the duration goods remain in stock, thereby minimising capital tied up in inventory and the associated storage costs.

 The Correlation Between DIO and Warehouse Space